atmughrabi/AccelGraph/README.md

   ```
   cd 00_Graph_Bench/
   ```
-2. Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware this just emulates the PSL that resides on your PowerPC machine (CAPI supported) :
+2. Run [PSL Simulation Engine](https://github.com/ibm-capi/pslse) (PSLSE) for `simulation` this step is not needed when running on real hardware this just emulates the PSL that resides on your (CAPI supported) IBM-PowerPC machine  :
   ```
   make run-pslse
   ```
-3. Runs a graph algorithm that communicates with the pslse (simulation), or psl (real HW):
+3. Runs a graph algorithm that communicates with the PSLSE (simulation), or PSL (real HW):
   ```
   make run-capi
   ```